microsoft/TypeChat/site/src/blog/introducing-typechat.md

 > ```

 This is good — though this example shows the best-case response.
-It's unfortunately easy to get a response that includes `{ "name": "grande latte" }`.
 While examples can help guide structure, they don't define what an AI should return extensively, and they don't provide anything we can validate against.

 ## Just Add Types!